photo by Gerald Figal, with "instant box camera," 2023

 2023

-‘Day in the Life,’ Sister Cities Nashville project with Magdeburg Germany, with exhibits in Magdeburg city hall and library, as well as in Nashville’s Centennial Park and Hotel Preston Gallery
+‘Day in the Life,’ Sister Cities Nashville with Magdeburg Germany, and exhibits in Magdeburg city hall and library, as well as in Nashville’s Centennial Park and Hotel Preston Gallery

 2022